kowgli/CCP/README.md

 What makes it different is that it's basically zero configuration and 100% reflection based.
 From a high level it works almost like a deserializer.
 It creates instances of classes based on the parameters supplied by the user and then runs them.

-It is higly based on code and argument syntax conventions in order to minimalize (or even remove) and configuration code.
+It is highly based on code and argument syntax conventions in order to minimize (or even remove) and configuration code.
 Yes, it doesn't follow popular syntax for command line arguments, but I've assumed that as a developer of an application you can define those as you wish and what's supported is simple and easy to understand.